Link Prediction with Contextualized Self-Supervision: Experiments

 \subsection{Inductive Link Prediction Performance Comparison}

-In reality, networks are often dynamically changing with new nodes constantly joining the existing networks, which may have no or very few connections.
-Therefore, we also compare the proposed CSSL framework with the baseline methods on their abilities to infer links for out-of-sample nodes on DBLP.
+In reality, networks are often dynamically changing with new nodes constantly joining, which may have \jy{only very few or even no connections to the existing nodes}.
+Therefore, we also compare the proposed CSSL framework with the baseline methods \jy{in terms of} their abilities to infer links for out-of-sample nodes on DBLP.
 We split the DBLP network according to a threshold on the years when papers were published.
-Papers published before the threshold year together with the citations between them form the in-sample network, and papers published after the threshold year are considered as out-of-sample nodes, with the threshold year varying from 2000 to 2009.
+Papers published before the threshold year together with citations \jy{between these papers} form the in-sample network, and papers published after the threshold year are considered as out-of-sample nodes, with the threshold year varying from 2000 to 2009.
 The statistics of the splits are summarized in Table~\ref{dblp_split_summary}.
-We train the link prediction model on the in-sample networks and then predict the links of out-of-sample nodes.
-Two cases are considered for the inductive link prediction setting: 1) no links are observed connecting the out-of-sample nodes, with only Attri2Vec, DEAL and CSSL variants workable, and 2) sparse (10\%) links of out-of-sample nodes are observed, including the links connecting to the in-sample training graph and the links among the out-of-sample nodes.
+We train the link prediction model on in-sample networks and then predict the links of out-of-sample nodes.
+Two cases are considered for the inductive link prediction setting: 1) no links are observed connecting \jy{to} out-of-sample nodes. \jy{Only Attri2Vec, DEAL and CSSL variants work in this case}, and 2) sparse (10\%) links of out-of-sample nodes are observed, including the links connecting to the in-sample training graph and the links among the out-of-sample nodes.

 Tables~\ref{Res_DBLP_without_out_links}-\ref{Res_DBLP_with_out_links} report the link prediction performance in the two cases, with the best and the second best performers highlighted by \textbf{bold} and \underline{underline}, respectively.
-From Tables~\ref{Res_DBLP_without_out_links}-\ref{Res_DBLP_with_out_links}, we can observe that the proposed CSSL variants (CSSL\_Neigh\_Joint and CSSL\_Sugbgraph\_Joint) consistently achieve the best overall performance in predicting the links of out-of-sample nodes in both two cases, while GraphSAGE, DIG, GMI and SEAL fail to achieve satisfactory performance when out-of-sample nodes have sparse neighborhood structure.
+From Tables~\ref{Res_DBLP_without_out_links}-\ref{Res_DBLP_with_out_links}, we can observe that the proposed CSSL variants (CSSL\_Neigh\_Joint and CSSL\_Sugbgraph\_Joint) consistently achieve the best overall performance in predicting the links \jy{for} out-of-sample nodes in both two cases, while GraphSAGE, DIG, GMI and SEAL fail to achieve satisfactory performance when out-of-sample nodes have sparse neighborhood structure.
 By exploiting structural context prediction based self-supervised learning, our approach can learn the mapping from node attributes to link existence with stronger generalization ability than baseline methods, thus enabling its better inductive capacity.